PennockProjects/JAMStart/content/blog/2024/NuxtContentSEOSocialBlog.md

 A System for Content Authoring for SEO and Social
 ::

-For examples or quick snippets see [NuxtContent SEO social examples](/examples/nuxtcontentseosocialsheet)
+For an example see [NuxtContent SEO social code](/code/nuxtcontentseosocialsheet)

 Each blog post developed should be tagged with specific data so that it will look inviting in search results and/or on social media.
 The system I developed enables a content author to add that information to the source Markdown file, so that each blog post, article or page authored will have appropriate tags and customized to the page content.